Abstract

 Introduction

-The rhythmicity of inhibition at distal dendrites can also affect somatic integration [19].
-Reciprocal interactions between excitatory principal neurons and inhibitory interneurons gives rise to rhythmic activities (known as the PING mechanism).
+The rhythmicity of inhibition at distal dendrites also affects somatic integration [19].
+Reciprocal interactions between excitatory principal neurons and inhibitory interneurons gives rise to rhythmic activities (pyramidal-interneuron network gamma or PING mechanism).
 To initiate the rhythm, excitatory principal neurons activate inhibitory interneurons that deliver feedback inhibition to principal neurons.
 This transiently suppresses principal neuron firing.
 As the inhibition wanes, principal neurons resume their activity and reengage the inhibitory population, starting a new oscillatory cycle.
-Some evidence suggests that different interneuron subtypes pace rhythms at different frequencies, with gamma oscillations depending on PV [20–22], and beta oscillations on SOM [22].
+Some evidence suggests that different interneuron subtypes pace rhythms at different frequencies, with gamma oscillations depending on PV [20–22], and beta oscillations on SOM [21].
+On the other hand, recent work has also found that beta/low-gamma rhythms in V1 engage both PV and SOM in their generation [23, 24].

-Given all this, it is important to better understand how the complex integrative events in the dendritic tree are affected by the spatial targeting and rhythmicity of inhibition.
+Given all this, it is important to better understand how the various integrative events in the dendritic tree are affected by the location and frequency of inhibition.
 Perhaps some rhythmic timescales are more effective in the dendrites, and others at the soma.
 Investigating this is beyond the reach of conventional experimental techniques.
-Moreover, computational models exploring how beta and gamma influence information processing have mostly relied upon simplified model neurons (e.g., [33; 34]).
-Thus, using a morphologically and biophysically detailed model layer 5 pyramidal neuron with Na+, NMDA, and Ca2+ spikes, we investigated how perisomatic and distal dendritic inhibition impacted dendritic integration, and the modulation of these effects by beta and gamma rhythmicity.
+Moreover, computational models exploring how beta and gamma influence information processing have mostly relied upon simplified model neurons (e.g., [35, 36]).
+Thus, using a morphologically and biophysically detailed layer 5 pyramidal neuron model with Na+, NMDA, and Ca2+ spikes, we investigated how perisomatic and distal dendritic inhibition impacted dendritic integration, and the modulation of these events by beta and gamma rhythmicity.

 Results